6004x/jade/README.md

 Jade via the browser and to give it access to the simple file server, you need to set up web access to the local repo.

+Look at README.WINDOWS for advice on running jade on a Windows machine.

 I use apache2 as a web server on my machine and added the following to my apache configuration file:

     Alias /jade /Users/cjt/git/jade
     <Directory "/Users/cjt/git/jade">
-      Order allow,deny
-      Allow from all
       Options FollowSymLinks Includes ExecCGI MultiViews
       AllowOverride All
+      #ScriptInterpreterSource Registry   # on Windows
       AddHandler cgi-script .py
+      Order allow,deny
+      Allow from all
+      #Require all granted  # for Apache 2.4
     </Directory>

 where "/Users/cjt/git/jade" is the pathname to my local copy of the Jade repo.
+Make sure your apache configuration is loading mod_cgi and mod_alias.
 I can then access Jade at

     http://localhost/jade/src/jade_local.html